codahale/usl4j/README.md

   void buildModel() {
     double[][] points = {{1, 4227}, {2, 8382}, {4, 16479}}; // etc.

     // Map the points to measurements of throughput and build a model.
-If you'd measured average
+If you'd measured mean
     // response times instead of throughput, you could use Measurement::latency.
     Model model = Arrays.stream(points).map(Measurement::throughput).collect(Model.toModel());